-Johns Hopkins doctors remove baby's brain tumor that contained teethMarch 3rd, 2014 in Surgery /
+Johns Hopkins doctors remove baby's brain tumor that contained teethMarch 3, 2014 in Medicine & Health / Surgery

 Doctors at Johns Hopkins Hospital have removed a rare tumor that contained several fully grown teeth from a baby boy's brain.